mo-martin/wandisco-documentation/docs/quickstarts/hdp_sandbox_lhv_client-adlsg2_lan.md

 ---
 id: hdp_sandbox_lhv_client-adlsg2_lan
-title: Hortonworks (HDP) Sandbox with Live Hive & Client to ADLS Gen2 with Live Analytics
+title: Hortonworks (HDP) Sandbox with Live Hive to Azure Databricks with Live Analytics
-sidebar_label: Hortonworks (HDP) Sandbox with Live Hive & Client to ADLS Gen2 with Live Analytics
+sidebar_label: HDP Sandbox with Live Hive to Azure Databricks with Live Analytics
 ---

 _THIS GUIDE IS WORK IN PROGRESS, PLEASE DO NOT FOLLOW ANYTHING HERE UNTIL THIS WARNING IS REMOVED_